 If you look down at your plant directly, you will see the top central branch, or apex, which is to be cut.
 The image below shows what the top looks like before you cut, and the new main branches that are revealed after.

 Pro Tip: You should never top a plant that is struggling.
-If your plants struggle early, and you top, it can delay or prevent mainline and manifold training.
+If your plants struggle early, and you top, it cause irreversible stress to the plant.

 When to Top